promptfoo/promptfoo/site/docs/providers/azure.md

 The `azureAuthorityHost` defaults to 'https://login.microsoftonline.com' if not specified.
 The `azureTokenScope` defaults to 'https://cognitiveservices.azure.com/.default', the scope required to authenticate with Azure Cognitive Services.

+You must also install a peer dependency from Azure: `npm i @azure/identity`

 ## Model-graded tests

 [Model-graded assertions](/docs/configuration/expected-outputs/model-graded/) such as `factuality` or `llm-rubric` use OpenAI by default.
 If you are using Azure, you must override the grader to point to your Azure deployment.